-In the third term of year, 2 students who undertake a research project may wish to remain in Oxford after the end of full term to facilitate completion of their project.
-However, this extended residence in Oxford is not a requirement.
-Students should be aware that no financial support is available to help with any additional living costs during this time.
+In the third term of the second year, students who undertake a research project may wish to remain in Oxford after the end of full term to facilitate completion of their project.
+(See the likely range of living costs for an additional month in Oxford.)
+However, this extended residence in Oxford is not a requirement and students should be aware that no financial support is available to help with any additional living costs during this time.